 Embracing a minimalist lifestyle allows one to be mindful of a budget.
 Spending less on unnecessary items frees up both time and resources; minimalism and frugality are clearly interrelated.

 Please share your “put an egg on the top of it” recipe.

-Eggs are an inexpensive and delicious source of high quality protein, vitamins B2, B6 and B12, selenium, vitamin D, zinc, iron and copper.
-In our house we’ve put eggs on just about everything – from wild-caught trout to macaroni and cheese to vegetable soup.
-Sounds crazy, but trust me!
+Eggs are an inexpensive and delicious source of high-quality protein, vitamins B2, B6, B12, selenium, vitamin D, zinc, iron, and copper.
+We’ve put eggs on just about everything – from wild-caught trout to macaroni and cheese to vegetable soup in our house.
+It sounds crazy, but trust me!